AUTONOMIC NERVOUS SYSTEM HEALTH

 In hair analysis terms, the balanced individual will be a flexible oxidizer.
 This means the person is able and comfortable slowing down at bedtime and yet also able to run, play and even fight when needed.
 These activities tend to speed up the metabolism.
-Thus the balanced individual may be somewhat of a slow oxidizer or somewhat fast, but fairly balanced or neutral.
+Thus the balanced individual may be in slow oxidation, at times, and in fast oxidation at other times.

 It is important to note that just because a hair analysis reveals a fairly balanced oxidation rate, however, does not mean the person is a flexible oxidizer.
 In fact, the test may be skewed in many ways by toxic metals, living habits or other factors that can make it appear balanced or flexible.

-In fact, this is the reason why some people enjoy cigarettes, so in this sense only, they are not all bad.
+In fact, this is the reason why some people enjoy cigarettes.
 However, the point is that many factors can cause the body to compensate for its imbalances at a superficial or even deeper levels.
 Thus we never regard a first or even later hair test as the deepest reality.
 Later tests will show deeper layers of adaptation and compensation in all cases.

 In fact, there is no limit to how many layers of compensations and adaptations may be unloaded in a person who desires the greatest level of health and well-being.

-Medical science is well aware that newborns, for example, have a high heart rate, and even their body temperature tends to be a little higher than older adults.
+For example, medical science is well aware that newborns have a high heart rate, and even their body temperature tends to be a little higher than older adults.
 These are symptoms of fast oxidation.

 Babies do well on lots of dietary fat and the high level of calcium found in mother’s milk.
 These are other indicators of fast oxidation.
 They also are usually warm and pink and have rather loose bowel movements.
 These, also, are indicators of fast oxidation.